-At the end of September, merely three days can be classified as a Category II MHW in one specific depth-layer close to the seafloor.
-In the bottom-most depth-layer, the corresponding subsurface MHW is interrupted by five days of temperatures below the 90th percentile.
-However, as the temperatures are only slightly below the threshold and the MHW criteria are still met in the depth-layers above, one might still count this as one continuous MHW.
+As shown in Fig. 5c and d, the intensity of the MHW tends to decrease as the depth increases.
+Four MHWs in regions close to the seafloor (i.e., below 60 m) were detected during specific periods from February to April, September to October, and in December.
+These MHWs are mostly moderate, with temperatures reaching up to 1.59 °C above the climatological mean.
+At the end of September, only 3 d can be classified as a Category II MHW in one specific depth layer close to the seafloor.
+In the bottom-most depth layer, the corresponding subsurface MHW is interrupted by 5 d of temperatures below the 90th percentile.
+However, as the temperatures are only slightly below the threshold and the MHW criteria are still met in the depth layers above, one might still count this as one continuous MHW.
 Furthermore, Fig. 5c also shows isolated Category I MHWs at depths between 20 and 50 m.

-4 Discussion and Conclusions
+4 Discussion and conclusions

-During August and November 2022, record-warm sea surface temperatures were observed in substantial areas of the Baltic Sea proper.
-Large parts of the Baltic Sea exhibited the third-warmest to the warmest temperatures in summer and autumn months since 1997.
+During August and November 2022, record warm sea surface temperatures were observed in substantial areas of the Baltic Sea proper.
+Large parts of the Baltic Sea exhibited the thirdwarmest to the warmest temperatures in summer and autumn months since 1997.
 Both periods, in August and November, coincided with atmospheric temperature anomalies.
-Over the entire year of 2022, the distribution of quantity and intensity of MHWs within the Baltic Sea is twofold: up to seven individual MHW occurrences were recorded as well as simulated in the south-western part of the Baltic Sea, and as a result this region experienced the maximum number of total MHW days of anywhere in the Baltic Sea in 2022.
+Over the entire year of 2022, the distribution in quantity and intensity of MHWs within the Baltic Sea was twofold: up to seven individual MHW occurrences were recorded and simulated in the southwestern part of the Baltic Sea, and as a result this region experienced the maximum number of total MHW days of anywhere in the Baltic Sea in 2022.
 In the northern Baltic Sea, the number of MHWs was lower, with some locations registering only one MHW; remarkably, however, this one MHW led to the highest mean and maximum MHW intensities in the Baltic Sea since the reanalysis started in 1993.
-In some areas in the Bothnian Bay, the BAL-MYP revealed temperatures that exceeded 9 °C above the 90th percentile of the climatologically expected temperature values (Fig. 3d,e).
-This can be considered an extraordinarily high MHW intensity, since maximum SST anomalies above 5 °C have only been observed in about 5 % of the global ocean, and MHW intensities normally peak at 2.5 °C to 3.7 °C (Sen Gupta et al., 2020).
-In our case, the area in the Bothnian Bay experienced a short period with southerly winds and air temperatures up to 28 °C at the end of June 2022 (SMHI, 2023), which led to a short, but very intense MHW in the shallow areas of the Bay.
+In some areas in the Bothnian Bay, the BAL-MYP revealed temperatures that exceeded 9 °C above the 90th percentile of the climatologically expected temperature values (Fig. 3d, e).
+This can be considered an extraordinarily high MHW intensity, since maximum SST anomalies above 5 °C have only been observed in about 5 % of the global ocean, while MHW intensities normally peak at 2.5 to 3.7 °C (Sen Gupta et al., 2020).
+In our case, the area in the Bothnian Bay experienced a short period with southerly winds and air temperatures up to 28 °C at the end of June 2022 (SMHI, 2023a, b), which led to a short but very intense MHW in the shallow areas of the bay.

-A significant increase in MHW occurrences is detectable over time at our two exemplary stations, of +0.73 MHW events per decade at LT Kiel and +0.64 MHW events per decade at Northern Baltic.
+A significant increase in MHW occurrences is detectable over time at our two exemplary stations: +0.73 MHW events per decade at LT Kiel and +0.64 MHW events per decade at Northern Baltic.
 Both MHW frequency and the total number of MHW days are statistically related to rising mean temperatures.
-This confirms that an increasing number of MHWs can be expected in the future in the Baltic Sea, too, due to global warming (Frölicher et al., 2018; Oliver et al., 2019).
+This confirms that an increasing number of MHWs can also be expected in the future in the Baltic Sea due to global warming (Frölicher et al., 2018; Oliver, 2019).
 The adverse impact of MHWs on the ecosystem's various trophic levels has been widely documented (Smale et al., 2019; IPCC, 2022; Smith et al., 2023).
 The Baltic Sea, which has a relatively vulnerable ecosystem, could experience a significant negative impact from MHWs (Kauppi and Villnäs, 2022; Kauppi et al., 2023), and the analysis of subsurface MHWs opens up further potential ways to study their effects.
-At the Northern Baltic mooring station, MHWs were found close to the surface, propagating into deeper layers until reaching the CIL, and some were also detected close to the seafloor.
-Isolated MHWs were also observed at depths between 20 and 50 m.
-However, these are subject to higher uncertainty compared to the ones in the surface and bottom layers due to a higher uncertainty in modeling variability in the pycnocline (QuID; Panteleit et al., 2023).
-Possible reasons for the development of the four MHWs close to the seafloor at Northern Baltic could, for example, be vertical heat transport from the surface or a lateral transport of warmer water due to bottom currents.
-However, a more detailed evaluation would be required to assess their precise cause.
+At the Northern Baltic mooring station, MHWs were